-Section 3.06 Executory Contracts and Unexpired Leases
+Section 3.07 Executory Contracts and Unexpired Leases

-The term 'assumption' means that that the Debtor has elected to continue to perform the obligations under such contracts and unexpired leases, and to cure defaults of the type that must be cured under the Code, if any.

-Upon Plan confirmation, the Debtor shall assume only the following two leases (collectively, the "Assumed Leases"):
+The term 'assumption' means that that the Debtor has elected to continue to perform the obligations under executory contracts and unexpired leases.
+Upon Plan confirmation, the Debtor shall not assume any leases or executory contracts (except that to any extent that its existing policyholder contracts are executory, then those are assumed at Plan confirmation).